 (book: Jim and Casper Go To Church, Tyndale Momentum, 2012)

 Very broadly speaking, in the church world …

 there’s the word-based believers, who relish in order, liturgy, deep theological studies, discussions, discourse, intellectual apologetics, debates, etc

-“Lord, more understanding, greater knowledge, deeper revelation … “
+“Lord, more understanding, greater knowledge, deeper exposition … “

-then, there’s the spirit-filled believers who relish in spontaneity, anointing, power, miracles, prophecies, spiritual experiences/testimonies, etc
+then, there’s the spirit-filled believers who relish in free flow, prayer, anointing, power, miracles, prophecies, spiritual experiences/testimonies, etc

 Word or Spirit,